Compressor turns on fills up to proper pressure, shuts off, but will not refill with air unless i shut off the power and restart. Why?

-First checks are always for air blowing back out of the intake port on the pump .
-If not that, and no audible leaks elsewhere, then it may be a gasket inside the pump has let go.
-See the TROUBLESHOOTING pages relating to air compressors that will not build pressure.
+My response: Check for air blowing back out of the intake port on the pump .
+If that isn't happening, and no audible leaks can be felt or heard elsewhere, then it may be a gasket inside the pump has let go.
+See the TROUBLESHOOTING pages relating to air compressors that run and will not build pressure.

 Problem #1: My buddy bought a p.o.s. chinese thing called a Gladiator CE 350 but to be honest, has served fine for 3 years.
 Keeps our motorcycles pumped up and runs an impact chisel or small paint rig okay.

 I am painting the new gutters with an airgun.
 I made a homespun gasket to replace one under the pressure switch from an innertube, and it works fine.
 Parts are hard to get out here, and there isn't anyone within 80 miles I trust to take it apart except myself.

 So now it doesn't reach the cutoff pressure, which is set at 100psi and it always did before.
 I run it up a while, with the output valve closed, shut it off, and it holds its pressure fine.
 No leakage.
 It's on its own circuit.
 Oil level is good, ( a little bubbly perhaps?)
 No water trapped in the ballast.
 Air filter is clean.
 Just runs.
 It's not reaching, and not cutting off.
 Did I just notice that air is coming out from the oil fill nipple (little orifice on the cap) while it is running?
 Didn't notice that before.
 So.. ask the computer, your site is first up, appears intelligent and worthy.
 I read and learn about a 'reed valve'?
 Is it located at the top of the piston where that tube winds over to from the tank?